- 5 updates

-Tesco has been fined £300,000 for misleading the public on a so-called 'half price' offer on strawberries.
+Tesco Stores limited have been fined £300,000 following a prosecution by Birmingham City Council about misleading the public on a 'half price' offer on strawberries.

 Birmingham City Council (BCC) have taken Tesco to court over offences relating to Consumer Protection from Unfair Trading Regs.